 Every goal and every vital driver will produce a lesson learned, a potential initiative, and/or some specific corrective action.

-Of course, it is entirely possible that the company had neither goals nor vital driver to review.
+Of course, it is entirely possible that the company had neither goals nor vital drivers to review.
 That situation will also produce specific initiatives.

 If one or both (goals & vital drivers) don’t exist, the stakeholder team will not really be able to determine how they did in the previous year.
 The lesson that comes from that realization is profound.